HAIx-Lab/SwitchBraidNet/README.md

-# Quantized Hybrid Brain-Computer Interfaces

-> **SwitchBraidNet: Quantisation-Aware Lightweight Architecture for Hybrid Brain-Computer Interface**
+# SwitchBraidNet: Quantisation-Aware Lightweight Architecture for Hybrid Brain-Computer Interface
->
 > Accepted at the **IEEE International Conference on Systems, Man, and Cybernetics (SMC), 2026**

 This repository contains the official implementation of **SwitchBraidNet**, a lightweight EEG classification architecture designed for quantized hybrid Brain-Computer Interface (hBCI) systems.
 The framework supports Quantization-Aware Training (QAT) at multiple precision levels (FP32, FP16, INT8) and evaluates both single-paradigm and hybrid BCI performance using the [OpenBMI](http://gigadb.org/dataset/100542) dataset.